Meteor-Community-Packages/Meteor-CollectionFS/README.md

 Instead of `insert()`, use `storeFile()` or `storeFiles()`.

-###CollectionFS.fileFilters(filters)
+###CollectionFS.filter(filter)
-* **filters**: (Required) An object defining file content types and/or extensions that should be allowed or denied, and optionally a maximum file size in bytes.
+* **filter**: (Required) An object defining file content types and/or extensions that should be allowed or denied, and optionally a maximum file size in bytes.

 Call this in a common javascript file.
-This is the format of the `filters` object:
+This is the format of the `filter` object:

 ```js
 {